 Riding together as a team to and from a meet is part of the experience.
 The following regulations govern our teams’ athletic transportation:

-All members of the Newport High School Gymnastics program must ride to and from contests on school provided transportation.
+All members of the Roosevelt High School Gymnastics program must ride to and from contests on school provided transportation.

 Exception: If a parent/guardian lets a coach know (face-to-face) that they will be driving their gymnast home, this is acceptable.